Gheorghe Hagi: FC Constanța

 Hagi began his career in 1978, playing for FC Constanța's youth teams under the guidance of coach Iosif Bükössy.
 The Romanian Football Federation selected him to join the Luceafărul București squad in 1980, where he remained for two years.
 In 1982, he returned to FC Constanța, making his Divizia A debut on 11 September at age 17, being a starter under coach Emanoil Hașoti in a 3–0 away loss to SC Bacău.
-On 6 November he scored his first goal when he defeated goalkeeper Vasile Iordache with a 35-meter shot, closing the score in the 2–2 draw against Steaua București.
+On 6 November he scored his first goal when he defeated goalkeeper Vasile Iordache with a 35-meter shot, closing the scoring in the 2–2 draw against Steaua București.
 In the Sportul newspaper, the chronicle of the match was signed by Stelian Trandafirescu, under the title "A junior (Hagi) stops the Bucharest team!" in which the journalist described the goal as follows:"Hagi scored sensationally (what an effective shot!), from distance".
 Until the end of the season he would score six more goals, including two doubles against CS Târgoviște and Politehnica Timișoara, but the team finished in last place, being relegated to Divizia B.